-Utilizing the proprietary StreetLight data software program in coordination with ODOT, LACRPC will identify and analyze projects to evaluate the condition, performance, and progress of the transportation system.
-Information on the physical and operating conditions of the existing transportation system will be collected.
-Data on roadway characteristics will be collected to establish current levels of service especially at problematic intersections and corridors with preference given to those located on the federal functional classification system.

-Consistent with planning requirements of the FAST Act, the MPO will establish baseline performance measures with ODOT and the ACRTA and work to quantify such measures to better explore alternative management, program operations, and intelligent transportation systems applications.
+- Utilizing the proprietary StreetLight data software program in coordination with ODOT, LACRPC will identify and analyze projects to evaluate the transportation system's condition, performance, and progress.
+Information on the physical and operational conditions of the existing transportation system will be collected.
+Data on roadway characteristics will be collected to establish current service levels, especially at problematic intersections and corridors, with preference given to those located on the federal functional classification system. - Consistent with planning requirements of the FAST Act, the MPO will establish baseline performance measures with ODOT and the ACRTA and work to quantify such efforts to explore better alternative management, program operations, and intelligent transportation systems applications.
 The MPO will work with ODOT, the Allen County Engineer and local units of government to support and advance transportation performance management and performance-based planning and programming across the region's transportation network.
-More specifically the MPO will establish programming and targets.
-The MPO will work with ODOT and local units of government to document: Safety Performance Targets as per 23 CFR 490.207(a) (1-5); Pavement Asset Performance Targets as per 23 CFR 490.307(a) (1-4); Bridge Asset Performance Targets as per 23 CFR 490.407(c) (1-2); and, Transit Asset Management Targets as per 49 CFR 673 or as additional guidance becomes available.
-The MPO will research available venues to deliver the status of such targets and commits to annually publish performance targets on the Agency website to advance transparency and local understanding of the expanse and complexity of the region's transportation system.
+More specifically, the MPO will establish programming and targets. - The MPO will work with ODOT and local units of government to document: Safety Performance Targets as per 23 CFR 490.207(a) (1-5); Pavement Asset Performance Targets as per 23 CFR 490.307(a) (1-4); Bridge Asset Performance Targets as per 23 CFR 490.407(c) (1-2); and, Transit Asset Management Targets as per 49 CFR 673 or as additional guidance becomes available. - The MPO will research available venues to deliver the status of such targets and commits to annually publish performance targets on the Agency website to advance transparency and local understanding of the expanse and complexity of the region's transportation system. - The MPO will work with local government and community stakeholders to develop transportation-related information in a consistent format that is readily understood and easily recognized to advance public education and awareness. - The MPO will utilize the proprietary StreetLight Data software program and other available means to gather information for all stakeholders based upon needs and requests.

-CONTINUING PLANNING - SURVEILLANCE
+CONTINUING PLANNING - SURVEILLANCE (Continued)